Skip to main content

 • Conditions which cause androgen resistance.

 • Conditions which cause an increased conversion of androgens to oestrogens.
-Aromatase is one of the cytochrome P450 enzymes and is involved in the aromatisation of androgens to oestrogens - eg, changing androstenedione to estrone and testosterone to estradiol.
-This enzyme is found in many tissues - eg, brain, adipose tissue, blood vessels and the gonads.
+Aromatase is one of the cytochrome P450 enzymes and is involved in the aromatisation of androgens to oestrogens - for example, changing androstenedione to estrone and testosterone to estradiol.
+This enzyme is found in many tissues - for example, brain, adipose tissue, blood vessels and the gonads.
 Enhanced adipose tissue, as in obesity, provides increased levels of the enzyme and, hence, increased production of oestrogens leading to gynaecomastia.

 Once this ratio falls, breast tissue is stimulated to grow.
 This leads to proliferation of breast ducts and fibroblastic stroma.
 If the stimulus to proliferation continues then the ducts and fibroblastic stroma are replaced by fibrosis and gynaecomastia becomes well established and irreversible.